EU Flight Delay: More Than 3 Hours?

 But before you head there, here’s Scott, who wants to quickly talk about the five-most-dangerous-words in the travel industry.

 Oh, and you can also take a quick screenshot of what you should do if you’ve been delayed for more than three hours in the EU.
+Remember your rights for applying for delayed or cancelled flight compensation.

 Save This to Your Phone – EU Flight Delay Checklist